sofiayem/rtd-doc-tests/docs/source/requester.rst

         // Put the signature string into the HTTP Signature header: request.Header.Set("Signature", "keyId=\"public-key\", algorithm=\"ecdsa\", headers=\"digest\", signature="+signature64)

+        // Set the cookie to route the contract request to the node that generated the seed: request.AddCookie(cookie)

         // Send the signed request:
         response, err := client.Do(request)